tpayne/terraform-examples/README.md

 # Terraform-examples
-Some simple educational terraform work.
-Examples will be added as I do them.
+Some simple educational terraform work for people to use.
+Examples will be added as I get around to them.

 Note: These examples only work for Mac and need Docker installed.
 There are currently examples for...
 * Docker